What is haematuria?

 If you are bleeding from your bottom instead.

-Blood in your urine may appear as bright pink, red or dark brown colour if it is visible.
+Blood in your urine may appear as a bright pink, red or dark brown colour, if it is visible.
 Other symptoms that accompany this can be indicative of the cause.
-For example, burning pain when urinating, an urgency to urinate, smelly urine, high temperature and pain in your sides or lower back may indicate a urinary tract infection (UTI).
+For example, a burning pain when urinating, urgency to urinate, smelly urine, a high temperature and pain in your sides or lower back may indicate a urinary tract infection (UTI).
 If you experience pain in your sides, lower back or groin that comes and goes and you feel nauseous this suggests kidney stones.

 Diagnosis and Treatment